Metro Blue Line Extension

-The Bottineau LRT (Metro Blue Line Extension) is a proposed light rail line extension in the Minneapolis – Saint Paul Metro area, projected to run northwest from Target Field station in downtown Minneapolis along County Road 81 to Brooklyn Park.
+The Metro Blue Line Extension (sometimes referred to as Bottineau LRT) is a proposed light rail line extension in Hennepin County, Minnesota, projected to run northwest from Target Field station in downtown Minneapolis to the communities of North Minneapolis, Robbinsdale, Crystal, and Brooklyn Park.

 The selected alignment was initially planned to run adjacent to a BNSF freight line, but opposition from the company has forced the project to be redesigned with a new routing.
+The project will now primarily run along County Road 81 (Bottineau Boulevard).

-Alignment alternatives
+Route history

 The Bottineau Transitway Alternative Analysis Study, released in 2009, outlined several different alternatives for both the northern and southern ends of the corridor.
 In 2010, the final AA report recommended the A-D1 light rail alignment as the best option, but also suggested B-D1, A-D2 and B-D2 should continue to be studied.
 A-D1 and B-D1 were also recommended for continued study as possible bus rapid transit alignments.